ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Methodology

 In this section, we discuss the core functionality of fault type and fault zone prediction models within a smart grid environment.
 These models operate as two distinct yet interrelated components, both leveraging the same input data sourced from various devices deployed across the grid, such as sensors, smart meters, and other monitoring equipment.

-In this study, we utilize the dataset proposed by this work~\cite{mainpaper}, which is currently one of the only publicly available dataset containing extensive simulated fault scenarios based on the IEEE-13 node test feeder.
+In this study, we utilize the dataset proposed by this work~\cite{mainpaper}, which is currently one of the only publicly available datasets containing extensive simulated fault scenarios based on the IEEE-13 node test feeder (There is no real-world data publicly available).
 This feeder comprises a 4.16~kV voltage source, 13 buses configured for fault diagnostics, and instrumentation for capturing three-phase electrical signals.
 The distribution network is divided into four distinct zones to enable accurate localization of fault events.
 The dataset consists of 51 features that collectively integrate information from both conventional grid components and renewable energy sources, offering a comprehensive view of system behavior under both normal and faulty operating conditions.
 To generate the dataset, 11 different fault types were systematically injected across four strategically important regions near buses 671, 633, 675, and 680.

 The input data consists of both time-domain and frequency-domain features.
 Time-domain features include statistical descriptors such as mean, standard deviation, skewness, kurtosis, signal energy, and peak amplitude, capturing the temporal dynamics of voltage and current signals.
 In parallel, frequency-domain features are extracted using signal processing techniques like the Discrete Fourier Transform (DFT) and the Discrete Wavelet Transform (DWT), which enable multi-resolution analysis of transient and oscillatory components in the signals.